zxqx/d3-concentric-circles/README.md

 # D3 Concentric Circles

-A concentric circles visualization using the D3 library.
+A concentric circles visualization plugin using the D3 library.

 ## Installation